wbfrancis/ScreenCloud/backend/README.md

 ## Setting Up the Virtual Environment

+First, navigate to the backend folder

+$ cd backend

 since the virtual environment is already located in the env folder, all you should need to do is...

 $ source env/bin/activate